 The chashu pork was an interesting part of the experience.
 For some reason, they provide the option to include iberico ham as the chashu for this dish.
 It seemed odd since iberico ham is an expensive thinly sliced ham from the iberian region near Spain.
 The idea of it seems to clash with traditional ramen.
 We decided to try this because it was part of the Tsuta experience.
 What we found was that the ham, while cooked well and tender, added no additional oomph.
 It seemed to be a novelty that honestly could have been done without.

-Generally, the overall execution of the ramen was done quite well.
+Generally, the overall execution of the ramen bowl was done quite well.
 The dish tasted as delicious as it appeared.
-With the exception of a brutalized tea egg and an odd choice for chashu, the dish hit on all cylinders.
+With the exception of a brutalized tea egg and an odd seasoning choice for chashu, the dish hit on all cylinders.
 The most important components including the broth and noodles were some of the best I’ve experienced in New York and deserve high ratings.
-The dish clearly was composed of premium ingredients and we would recommend Tsuta to anyone visiting who wants a premium bowl of ramen reminiscent of Japan.
+The dish clearly was composed of premium ingredients and we would recommend Tsuta to anyone visiting who wants a premium bowl of ramen reminiscent of Japan in its Brooklyn, New York location.